C-0602/modular_workflow/README.md

 This project demonstrates a configuration-driven workflow engine integrated with a dynamic request controller in NestJS.
 The goal is to centralize and standardize request validation, security checks, and request preprocessing without duplicating logic across multiple controllers.

+Demo Project integrated with 1 feature of this service, to show modular_workflow ability to be integrated in other services easily: https://github.com/C-0602/demo_modularworkflow_integrated

 The solution contains two core parts:

 🔹 Modular Workflow Engine